John Roest

 model/

 Fast forward a year.
-Half the team is new, and nobody remembers why certain packages exist.
-Now, instead of clarity, the structure has become another barrier.
+The team has turned over.
+Nobody remembers why certain packages exist.
+The structure has become an obstacle rather than a guide.

-There's also a technical reason to keep the defaults.
-Spring Boot automatically scans for components starting from the package of your main application class.
-If you place @SpringBootApplication in the root package, everything below it is detected without extra configuration.
+Spring Boot automatically scans for components starting from the package of the main application class.
+Placing @SpringBootApplication in the root package means every subpackage—controller, service, repository—is included in the component scan without additional configuration.

 @SpringBootApplication